-Praised as one of London’s biggest development areas the Royal Docks are, “tipped to become the capital’s third financial district, creating a new employment hub served by Crossrail and DLR services as well as international travel from London City Airport” (Knight Frank, Eastern Review, 2017).
+Back in 2017, Knight Frank praised the Royal Docks as one of London's biggest development areas: “tipped to become the capital’s third financial district, creating a new employment hub served by Crossrail and DLR services as well as international travel from London City Airport” (Knight Frank, Eastern Review, 2017).

 Queen Elizabeth Olympic Park